-We often think that life and the world around is solid but when we least expect it, trauma comes in.
-I’ve spent the majority of my working life working with trauma and it’s impact.
-It can be miscarriages, birth, bereavement, road accidents and more.
+We often think that life and the world are solid but when we least expect it, trauma comes in.
+I’ve spent the majority of my working life working with trauma and the impact.
+Trauma can arise from miscarriages, birth, bereavement, road accidents, abuse and attachment difficulties.

 What do we mean by Trauma?